 - Extra rolls of toilet paper

-The trick to keeping everyone entertained is to provide a variety of activities suitable for different ages and set them up in various areas around the house so no one feels crowded.
+The trick to keeping everyone entertained is to provide various activities suitable for different ages and set them up in various areas around the house, so no one feels crowded.

-- Having at least one working television is essential so guests can watch parades early on and then football games later.
-Two televisions are even better in case someone wants to watch holiday movies instead of football.
-Just make sure the TVs are in separate rooms so no one fights over volumes.
+- Having at least one working television in the home is essential so guests can watch parades early on and then football later in the day.
+Two televisions are even better if someone wants to watch holiday movies instead of football, or you can designate one television to adults and the other to the kids.
+Make sure the TVs are in separate rooms, so no one fights over volumes.

 - Set out multiple decks of playing cards.
 Make sure each deck has a different pattern on the back so you can separate the decks easily if they are combined.
 Everyone loves card games like Go Fish, Rummy, and Uno.

 - Provide board games that are suitable for a variety of ages.
 Cootie and checkers are old favorites that kids and adults can play together.
 Yahtzee is a fun game that's good for multiple players of various ages.
 Just keep in mind that having too many players in one game leaves a lot of time for boredom to build up between turns, so you might need more than one set.

 - Share family photo albums.
 Adults will enjoy the trip down memory lane, and children will get a kick out of seeing the adults when they were younger.
 You could even arrange old photos on a poster board and let everyone guess who's who.
 Ask family members to bring photos marked with names on the back, so no one is left out.

 - Have coloring books or some Thanksgiving coloring pages along with crayons on hand for the younger kids.
 You can also keep young hands busy by setting up a card table to use as a craft station to make napkin rings that can be used at the table or taken home as a keepsake from the day.